Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_SECRET.

 Authorization is easiest using [DefaultAzureCredential][wiki_identity].
 It finds the best credential to use in its running environment.
-For more information about using Azure Active Directory authorization with Form Recognizer, please refer to [the associated documentation][aad_authorization].
+For more information about using Azure Active Directory authorization with Form Recognizer, see [the associated documentation][aad_authorization].

 ```java readme-sample-createDocumentAnalysisClientWithAAD
 TokenCredential credential = new DefaultAzureCredentialBuilder().build();